fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 Authorization: Bearer <your token>
 ```

-> For SSO users, username/password login is disabled.
-The API token can instead be retrieved from the "Account settings" page in the UI (/profile).
-Choose "Get API token".

 ### Log in

 Authenticates the user with the specified credentials.
 Use the token returned from this endpoint to authenticate further API requests.

 `POST /api/v1/fleet/login`

+> This API endpoint is not available to SSO users, since username/password login is disabled for SSO users.
+To get an API token for an SSO user, you can use the Fleet UI.

 #### Parameters